fratorgano/ItalianCovidGraphs/README.md

 # ItalianCovidGraphs
-Python program to make some plots with official italian and european covid data
+Python program to make some plots with official italian covid and vaccine data
 ## You can see an updated version of the graphs [here](https://covid.fratorgano.me)
 ## Features
 * Creates graph with official covid italian ~~spaghetti~~ data.